Covered in this article

 • It is not possible to set the AWS S3 Storage Class for written files/objects.
 They will always be written with the standard storage class.

-• It is not possible to set file/object tags
+• It is not possible to set file/object tags.

 Read file